dalalsunil1986/GlaDOS/README.md

 * Sound?

 ### So far:
-* We have succesfully created an empty boot sector (bootsector.bin and bootsector.img) which we can open in VirtualBox
+* We have succesfully created an empty boot sector (bootsector.bin) which we can open in VirtualBox

 ### Tools:
 * This paper: https://www.cs.bham.ac.uk/~exr/lectures/opsys/10_11/lectures/os-dev.pdf